Encapsule-Annex/jsgraph/docs/example-dft.md

 # Encapsule/jsgraph example

+**NOTE: This is a v0.4 example I haven't had time to update to the v0.5 API.**

 ## Depth-first traversal

 A simple JavaScript/jsgraph implementation of Depth-first search (DFS) example from [Introduction to Algorithms 23.3](http://staff.ustc.edu.cn/~csli/graduate/algorithms/book6/chap23.htm).